zerodaycode/canyon-book/src/crud_mapping/insert.md

 in the future.

-### The instanciation default value
+### The id field default value

-One *not to ugly* workaround when you use the syntax above to create a new instance for `League`, it's to use de `Default::default` Rust trait, which will generate a default value based on the type of the field where it's declared.
+One *not to ugly* workaround when you use the syntax above to create a new instance for `League`, it's to use de `Default` Rust trait, which will generate a default value based on the type of the field where it's declared.

 We can, for sure, use directly an `i32` in this case, but the reallity is that `Canyon` will